11 Sights in Aschaffenburg, Germany (with Map and Images)

 Schönborner HofPeng 16:06, 16 October 2006 (UTC) / CC BY-SA 3.0

-The Schönborner Hof in Aschaffenburg, a baroque building of the 17th century, now houses the Natural History Museum Aschaffenburg with permanent exhibitions and an extensive collection of insects, as well as a representative representation of the mineralogy and geology of the Spessart and the city and abbey archive of Aschaffenburg.
+The Schönborner Hof in Aschaffenburg, a baroque building from the 17th century, now houses the Aschaffenburg Natural Science Museum with permanent exhibitions and an extensive collection of insects, as well as a representative presentation of the mineralogy and geology of the Spessart and the Aschaffenburg City and Abbey Archive.

 Wikipedia: Schönborner Hof (Aschaffenburg) (DE)